WinVector/JXREF/README.txt

   10) resource directories used by more than one XML file (warn)
   11) referring to un-numbered structures (informalexample, formalpara, sect3)

-  As a final side effect chapter plus level-1 section names are printed.
+  As a side effect chapter plus level-1 section names are printed.

+  Code examples are extracted to a zip file (currently named CodeExamples.zip ).

+   Note: all of the extract process and results assume correctly formatted XML for proper operations.

   Example errors reported in test/BadBook